 During your consultation your nose will be examined, inside and out.
-The techniques of surgery will be discussed.
+Surgical details will be discussed.
 Factors such as the shape of the nasal bones and cartilage, the nasal skin thickness, and the balance between your nose and face will be evaluated and noted.
 All of these factors will ultimately influence your postoperative results.

 Preparing For Your Surgery

 You will be provided with special instructions to prepare for your rhinoplasty.
 These instructions will include guidelines on eating and drinking before and after surgery, avoidance of smoking, and the avoidance of certain medications, vitamins, and supplements.